JesseMcGilAllen/javaIndividualProject/Journal.md

 One unexpected issue I came across this week dealt with the orientation of pictures I was uploading for my screen design.
 When uploaded, some of them displayed upside down.
 After a little Googling, it turns out that I had to open each one and resave it.
 After uploading the photos again the orientation was correct.
 It was an amusing and annoying little bug.

+I struggled for a long time to come up with an ExtraCurricular Activity that interests me for the first presentation.
+My decision was partially hampered by having class on Monday and Wednesday nights, which limits my meetup options.
+I finally decided on giving a presentation comparing Java and Scala.
+I interested in discovering what I find.
+I believe it will also be challenging fitting everything in 10-20 minutes.
+Especially with Scala going to be a completely new discovery to the majority of my audience(myself included!).

+I had to push some things back in my Project Plan.
+I hit upon quite a number of problems trying to complete the exercises for week 2.
+I ran into one of those bugs where the file got corrupted somehow and IntelliJ kept discovered bad characters that prevented me from running anything.
+I resolved that by deleting the entire contents of the file and retyping everything.

+The second issue I had with the exercises was trying determine the difference between a negative test and an exception test.
+I got deep in the weeds on this one and still don't know if there is one.